Project-MONAI/research-contributions/SwinUNETR/BTCV/hfdemo/README.md

 # Model Overview

 ![image](./assets/swin_unetr.png)
 This repository contains the code for Swin UNETR [1,2].
 Swin UNETR is the state-of-the-art on Medical Segmentation Decathlon (MSD) and Beyond the Cranial Vault (BTCV) Segmentation Challenge dataset.
 In [1], a novel methodology is devised for pre-training Swin UNETR backbone in a self-supervised manner.
 We provide the option for training Swin UNETR by fine-tuning from pre-trained self-supervised weights or from scratch.

+The source repository for the training of these models can be found [here](https://github.com/Project-MONAI/research-contributions/tree/main/SwinUNETR/BTCV).

 # Tutorial
 A tutorial for BTCV multi-organ segmentation using Swin UNETR model is provided in the following link.